quantumdolphin/Prompt-Patterns-/README.md

 > Step 3: Evaluate their energetic contribution via MM-GBSA or MD analysis.
 > Step 4: Compare binding modes with and without water.

----
-# 🔧 Prompt Engineering Patterns: My Working Notebook

-*My personal reference guide with tested prompts and examples*

----

-## 🧠 Overview

-This is my personal prompt engineering reference inspired by the [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering) course.
-It documents prompt patterns I've studied and applied — along with my own custom examples and use cases.
-Each section contains:

-* A **prompting pattern**
-* A **brief explanation**
-* A **custom prompt I wrote**
-* A **sample output** from ChatGPT

-The goal is to turn this into a regular practice: crafting reusable prompt templates for real-world tasks in research, writing, analysis, and more.

 ## 🧠 10. **Prompt-Based Application Pattern**

 ### 🔹 What it is